ritchieyu/math-notes/README.md

 # math-notes

-Transcribed LaTeX notes for Math courses at McGill.
-Work in progress, notes are unfinished/contain errors.
+Notes for Math courses at McGill.
+Work in progress, notes are likely to contain errors.